 The clocks have changed and the nights are drawing in, some of us are in lockdown again.
 So we all need cheering up, that means it's tournament time again!

 This will be a normal 1v1, single elimination tournament.
 No gimmicks, just all action!

 The tournament will be broadcast LIVE on the server's very own Twitch channel.
-Complete with 'expert' analysis and hardcore statistics action.
-PHWOAR!!!
+Who will be next up on the rolling cast of commentators?

 /server eventonce the event is open for joining.
 You will be able to select any bending you wish and change it at any point before the tournament officially starts.
 The event server will be open 30 minutes before the tournament starts to allow players to have time to pick.

 /c.
 You will be automatically set to max level and have all moves available from the moment you select a bending.
 You can reset your stats throughout the tournament to change your build based on the bender you will be fighting by speaking to the stat spirit near spawn.

 If you have any questions regarding the event, you can ask in our Discord or message a moderator in-game.